Georgia State Route 86: Route description

 SR 86 begins at an intersection with SR 29 southeast of East Dublin.
-The highway heads easterly to an intersection with SR 15/SR 78 south of Adrian.
+The highway heads easterly to an intersection with SR 15/SR 78 in Blackville.
 Farther to the southeast, SR 86 crosses over, but does not have an interchange with, Interstate 16 (I-16) northeast of Soperton.
-Almost immediately afterward, US 221/SR 56 crosses the path.
+Almost immediately afterward, US 221/SR 56 crosses the path; I-16 can be accessed approximately 1/2 mi northeast of the intersection.
 SR 86 parallels I-16 until just before an intersection with SR 46.
 The two highways form a concurrency for about 6 mi to an intersection with US 1/SR 4 in Oak Park.
 Here, SR 46 diverges from SR 86.
 SR 86 travels through the city, on a former alignment of US 1/SR 4, before a four-lane bypass of the main part of Oak Park was built.
 At Harrington Street, SR 86 departs from the former path of US 1/SR 4 and takes a more southerly turn toward its eastern terminus.
 There are intersections with SR 152 and SR 292 in rural Toombs County.
 Finally, SR 86 meets its eastern terminus at an intersection with US 280/SR 30 halfway between Lyons and Reidsville.
 From there the roadway continues as Rose Hollow Road.